Book a Keynote

 She has been a keynote speaker for over 40 corporate organisations including Air New Zealand, Trade Me, Chorus, Datacom, AMP, Auckland Council, Russell McVeagh, Vodafone, Westpac, and Chartered Accountants Australia and New Zealand.

-Her topics include: Generation Z, Women Empowerment, Women in STEM fields, and the Future of Work.
+Her topics include: Generation Z, Women Empowerment, and Women in STEM fields.

 If you are seeking a speaker for your conference, festival or event please enquire at firstname.lastname@example.org